- Online: January, March, July, September, November

 or part-time equivalent

-English, General Maths or Mathematical Methods or Specialist Maths and a General Science subject (Units 3/4,C)
+English, General Maths or Mathematical Methods or Specialist Maths, General Science subject (Units 3/4,C)

 Develop specialist skills needed for teaching in rural and remote areas and work to improve Indigenous education outcomes.
 Study online (external) or on-campus and cover essential areas of child development, learning, behaviour, wellbeing, curriculum and education for the diverse learning needs of the early years.